-I need you to tell me about support groups and conferences for XXY people, or if not that, then something similar where my difference is not only accepted but encouraged.
+I need you to tell me about support networks for XXY people, or if not that, something similar where my differences are not only accepted but also encouraged.
 Don’t make me feel like a freak or an anomaly.
 Endeavour to understand the in-between nature of XXY and help me to fit in with society without losing my unique perspective and sense of self.

 This in-between existence is inexpressible to a non-XXY person yet it colours everything about my perceptions and feelings.
 Understand you cannot medicate or talk this state away without doing harm to my most intimate sense of self.
 It is an essential part of what makes me the unique person I am.
 Teach me how to communicate my needs to my treatment team so that they can be met appropriately in accordance with my desires.

 Please remember that I am not you.
 Allow me to make my own choices and explore my being.
 Don’t ask me if I feel like a boy or a girl.
 Chances are I cannot explain my feelings to you in a way you can understand.
 I need you to make decisions on my health care when I am too young to make them based on good information and not out of a desire to shield me from something you may perceive as uncomfortable.

 I need you to be honest with me about my health.
 Allow me to see my doctors on my own.
 While I am young, I need you to keep my health and school records organised in some sort of system.
 When I become a teen, teach me how to keep my own health records.
 It is imperative to me that you be my number one advocate and speak for me when I am a child and unable to communicate my needs and wishes.
 As I grow, teach me to advocate for my own health and welfare.